Audition And Portfolio Day Requirements

 Solo Pieces Two pieces for the solo guitar, in contrasting style.
 Pieces from the classical repertoire or jazz standards are preferred.
 NOT acceptable: any piece which is not complete in itself, or not meant for guitar alone, such as an accompainiment for voice or any other instrument; part of an arrangement for a band; or supported by another instrument (e.g., bass, piano, or another guitar).

-Guitar Audition for Music Technology
+Guitar Audition for Music Industry

 "Folksinger" accompaniment with open position chords, rhythmically strong (i.e. no hesitations or stops between chords), clear strumming or fingestyle patterns.
 Repertoire may include accompaniment patterns to "Oh Susanna," "Camptown Races" or pop tunes.